mesos/logstash/README.md

 Logstash configurations.
 In other words: Logstash might observe one framework and output to the same destination it's using for another framework.

 # Sponsors

-This project is sponsored by `Cisco Cloud Services`.
+This project is sponsored by [Cisco Cloud Services](http://www.cisco.com/c/en/us/solutions/cloud/overview.html).
 Thank you for contributing to the Open Source community!

 [logstash]: https://www.elastic.co/products/logstash